 Market Capitalization = Share Price * Number of Outstanding Shares

-It can be used to indicate a number of things like how much a company is worth, how good or how bad can it be to invest in some particular stock and such things for that matter.
+It can be used to indicate a number of things like how much a company is worth, how good or how bad it can be to invest in some particular stock and such things for that matter.

 Market Capitalization in Cryptocurrency

 And this concept has now been extended to cryptocurrency as well.
-We can use market capitalization for some particular crypto tokens to determine their worth and then invest accordingly.
+We can use market capitalization for certain crypto tokens to determine their worth and then invest accordingly.
 Online websites like executium.com can also help us to predict various market capitalization rankings and figures for various cryptocurrency tokens so that we can decide easily.
 These figures keep on changing based on the position of the exchange from which that particular token comes and many economic forces come into play into deciding all this.
 Quite sophisticated and complicated mathematics when it comes to calculating market caps for individual tokens it is.
 Executium.com helps in this regard as well.

 What Can Market Capitalization Indicate

-Cryptocurrency as a method of trading can be a good tool to amplify side earnings but sometimes it can lead to losses too.
-Market Capitalization data can be used to minimize risk as it indicates a couple of important things.
+Cryptocurrency as a method of trading can be a good tool to amplify side earnings, but sometimes it can lead to losses too.
+Market capitalization data can be used to minimize risk as it indicates a couple of important things.

-- What is the present value of the token.
+- What is the present value of the token?

-- What is the forecasted future value of the token.
+- What is the forecasted future value of the token?

 - Are the prices likely to go up or move down in the coming time for some cryptocurrency token.